 Students have the opportunity to meet employers, tour facilities, and network with alumni in various cities throughout the year.

 Take the Myers-Briggs and Strong Interest Inventory assessments to learn about specific careers connected to your natural talents and interests.
 Also check out SIGI 3 and Career Beam for additional career exploration.

 Club and Res Hall Presentations

-Custom workshops and presentations for Clubs, Residence Halls, and Student Organizations.
-To request a presentation, please email the topic you would like covered, possible dates and times for the presentation, and the location of the presentation to firstname.lastname@example.org.
+Custom workshops and presentations can be requested for Gonzaga University Clubs, Residence Halls, Classrooms, and Student Organizations.
+To request a presentation, please log into My.GU to access the request forms.
 Please note, presentation requests must be made at least 2 weeks in advance.